 Funding for musicians

-Southampton Music Service are now much more restricted in the financial support that can be provided for young musicians in the City.
+In the past, Southampton Music Service were in a position to provide financial help for young musicians and their families in the City.
+They are now much more restricted in the financial support that can be provided.
 Below are listed some other possible sources of help with the cost of lessons and instruments.
 These tend to focus on supporting talented players rather than beginners, and some make awards to schools or groups only.
 The list is provided for information, and does not imply any endorsement by FSYO.

 If you can add to this list, or offer any further general tips, please let us know.